prasad-gopishetty/interview-coder-withoupaywall-opensource/README.md

 - 💡 Solution Generation: Get detailed explanations and solutions with time/space complexity analysis
 - 🔧 Real-time Debugging: Debug your code with AI assistance and structured feedback
 - 🎨 Advanced Window Management: Freely move, resize, change opacity, and zoom the window
+- 🖱️ Click-through Mode: Auto-enabled when solutions are generated, allowing clicks to pass through to the app behind
 - 🔄 Model Selection: Choose between GPT-4o and GPT-4o-mini for different processing stages
 - 🔒 Privacy-Focused: Your API key and data never leave your computer except for OpenAI API calls